 A Free Plugin to Check Load Speeds and Performance of All Your Plugins

 If you run this free plugin now and again you can see which plugins are slowing down your site and think about replacing them.
-Jetpack is really bad for slowing things down, get away from it if you can.
+Jetpack is really bad for slowing things down, get away from it if you can but double check you’re not using any of its features first.
 Take a look at P3 Plugin Performance Profiler

 The first time I’ve run P3 in a year or so.
 Wow I need to get rid of Jetpack!
 I don’t think I even use it.